OmbraRD/DashEditor/README.md

 * Disassembly and Reassembly of BIN files
 * Extraction/Insertion of FONT.DAT and KAIFONT.DAT to TIM
 * Extraction/Insertion of MSG files to TXT
+* Extraction/Insertion of text inside EXE file
 * Extraction/Insertion of MML TIM to regular TIM (4bpp and 8bpp)

 TODO:

-* Figure out more control characters in MSG files
+* Reallocation of text in EXE file (expansion)
 * Cleanup the code and optimize it (a lot)
 * Error checking, especially on MSG files